 The RDAP provides intensive drug abuse treatment to inmates diagnosed with a drug use disorder.
 Inmates in the residential program are housed together in a treatment unit that is set apart from the general population.
-Treatment is provided for a minimum of 9 months; however, your time in the program depends on your progress in treatment.
+Treatment is provided for a minimum 9 months; however, your time in the program depends on your progress in treatment.

-To show your interest in the RDAP, send an Inmate Request to a Staff Member (a "Cop-Out").
-Staff will screen your pre-sentence report to determine if there is any documentation indicating that you have a pattern of drug abuse or dependence.
+To apply for the RDAP you must send an Inmate Request to a Staff Member (a "Cop-Out") to obtain an interview for the program.
+First, staff will screen your pre-sentence report to determine if there is any documentation indicating that you have a pattern of drug abuse or dependence.
 If so, you will be referred to the Drug Abuse Program Coordinator for an interview to determine if you meet the diagnostic criteria for a substance use disorder.

-Inmates who are diagnosed with a drug use disorder and are qualified for the RDAP are admitted to the program based on their nearness to release, as mandated by federal statute.
+Inmates who are diagnosed with a drug use disorder are qualified for the RDAP and are admitted to the program based on their nearness to release, as mandated by federal statute.
 You must have enough time left to serve on your sentence to complete the unit-based component and the community transition component of the program.
-Follow-up Treatment is provided to inmates after they complete the unit-based component and before they transfer to a residential reentry center.
+Follow-up Treatment, as described earlier, is provided to inmates after they complete the unit-based component and before they transfer to a residential reentry center.

-The RDAP is operated as a modified therapeutic community where inmates are given the opportunity to practice the pro-social behaviors that expected in the community.
+The RDAP is operated as a modified therapeutic community where inmates are expected to model the pro-social behaviors expected in a community.
 This means RDAP participants are role models to other inmates.
 Therefore, they are to demonstrate honesty, to relate positively with their peers, and to fully participate in all treatment activities in the unit.
 The RDAP is a half-day program, with the rest of the day devoted to work, school, and other self-improvement activities.
-The RDAP is available in 77 Bureau institutions.
-It is not available at Aliceville, so if you are found qualified for the program, you will be re-designated to a RDAP institution.
+The RDAP is available at FCI Sandstone.

 If you are interested in volunteering for the RDAP and would like to know if you are eligible for the program, contact the institution's drug abuse program coordinator.
 You may apply for the program at any time during your incarceration, but your interview, like program admittance, will be based on your proximity to release.
-Ordinarily inmates are interviewed 42-24 months from release depending on the facility's security level and waiting list for the RDAP.
+Ordinarily inmates are interviewed 24-42 months from release depending on the facility's security level and waiting list for the RDAP.